NursingTracy Buller, Associate Professor of Nursing

 Mark Moyer, Associate Professor of Nursing

-Brenda Srof, Department Chair, Professor of Nursing, Director of BS in Nursing
+Brenda Srof, Department Chair, Professor of Nursing and Department Chair

 Ruth Stoltzfus, Professor of Nursing; Director of Graduate Program in Nursing